tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/prework/index.md

 ## Prework

-I ask that you complete each of these exercises before the first day of class.
+We ask that you complete each of these exercises before the first day of class.
 They will ensure you're a step ahead and we can get to the good stuff quickly.

 - Read [this Treehouse blog post about command-line basics](http://blog.teamtreehouse.com/command-line-basics).
 When reading the article, go through all the exercises in the article.
 - Work through [The Command Line Crash Course](The Command Line Crash Course).
 This is a long undertaking and you could spend eight hours working on this.
 The author has a brash and possibly abrasive tone.
 The material is good, however.